-Had a co-op with the International Committee of the Red Cross Delegation, encapsulating her humanitarian ambitions and satisfying her lifelong interest in the legal field.
+Her first co-op was with the International Committee of the Red Cross Delegation, encapsulating her humanitarian ambitions and satisfying her lifelong interest in the legal field.

 Francesca completed her master’s degree in international relations at the London School of Economics & Political Science.

-She was also a Teaching Assistant for the following courses: PHIL5001- Global Justice with Serena Parekh POLS3409 - Global Governance with Denise Garcia POLS3406 - International Law with Denise Garcia.
+She was also a teaching assistant for Global Justice with Serena Parekh; Global Governance with Denise Garcia; and International Law with Denise Garcia.

-Francesca was also a research assistant for Professor Denise Garcia on issues of lethal autonomous weapons and weaponized artificial intelligence and their impact on global governance.
+Francesca was also a research assistant for Professor Denise Garcia on issues of lethal autonomous weapons and weaponized artificial intelligence.

 She was a Program Assistant for the Geneva dialogue of civilizations to the UN in the Summer of 2019.

-Her honors in the major project " A Region's Devastation: The Forgotton Hutu Refugees of the Rwandan Genocide and The Collapse of Zaire" analyzed the conflict in Zaire through the lens of the 1994 genocide
+Her honors in the major project " A Region's Devastation: The Forgotton Hutu Refugees of the Rwandan Genocide and The Collapse of Zaire" analyzed the 1994 conflict in Zaire.

-She is currently working on a project at the International Peace Institute, analyzing the shifting geopolitical landscape and identifies opportunities for solutions to transnational challenges.
+Post-graduation, she worked at the International Peace Institute, analyzing the shifting geopolitical landscape and solutions to transnational challenges.

-Francesca was also selected as a 2020 Peace Ambassador for the Institute for Economics and Peace.
+Francesca was selected as a 2020 Peace Ambassador for the Institute for Economics and Peace.

 Francesca believed that the PPE program was more than just a major.
 It offered the qualitative and quantitative skills needed to enable sizable and lasting change in the world.
 This is made possible through an interdisciplinary approach to all three disciplines, where students are given the theoretical political and economic frameworks and these are combined with thoughtful consideration of the conscience and dignity of human beings.